Sri Lanka national football team

 A member of the AFC, the team has yet to make their first appearance in FIFA World Cup or AFC Asian Cup finals.
 They have been South Asian champions once, in 1995.
 As is true elsewhere on the sub-continent, top-level football in Sri Lanka stands somewhat in the shadow of the country's Cricket team.
 However, the side did reach the second qualification stage for the 2006 World Cup.
 In the same year, they became the runners-up in the 2006 Challenge Cup.

-In 2014, at the 75th anniversary of FFSL, FIFA President Sepp Blatter visited Sri Lanka and opened a new football stadium in Jaffna.
-During the visit, Blatter said he was not pleased with the development of Football in Sri Lanka and that the authorities haven't taken enough steps to support football on the island.
-The AFC President Sheikh Salman Bin Ibrahim Al Khalifa also joined the visit.

 In the qualification round of the 2018 World Cup, Sri Lanka lost both matches against Bhutan and failed to qualify for the next round.
 However, Sri Lanka national football team had managed to qualify for the semi-finals of the 2015 SAFF Championship.

 History

-Early history
+Early history (1890s–2014)

 Football was introduced to Sri Lanka (then called Ceylon) by the British.
 There is evidence of it being played in Galle Face, a sandy area near the coast, by British servicemen stationed in Colombo in the 1890s.
 The game was also played at grounds of the barracks at Echelon Barracks and the army grounds (presently the Taj Samudra Hotels).

 British servicemen of the Royal Air Force, Royal Navy, Royal Engineers, Royal Artillery and the Royal Garrison Command began and promoted competitive football in Ceylon.
 The British administrative service and the planting community enthusiastically took it to the Central, Southern, and Up-Country regions.
 By early 1900 competitive football was popular with the local youth.

 The game became popular and local football clubs were formed.
 St. Michael's SC, Havelock's Football Club, Java Lane SC, Wekande SC, Moors FC, and CH & FC, the last being a European monopoly, were some of the first clubs in Columbo.
 Harlequins FC and Saunders SC soon joined.
 The trophies of the early tournaments were the De Mel Shield and the Times of Ceylon Cup.

 Football also became popular in the country's Southern Provence, where the planting and administrative community promoted the game.
 British planter T R. Brough in Deniyaya heavily promoted football in the south between 1910 and 1920, and British servicemen from the Navy wireless station in Matara also helped popularise it.

-In 1952, Ceylon became a member of FIFA and got the opportunity to play football at the international level.
-The country's first International friendly was played against India.
-The Football Federation organised a tournament called Colombo Cup, which helped the national team to improve their skills and compete with other nations.
-From the 1960s, the under-19 football team competed in the AFC u19 championship.
+In 1952, Ceylon became a member of FIFA and gained the opportunity to play football at the international level.
+The country's first international game was played against India in the 1952 Asian Quadrangular Football Tournament, organized by The Ceylon Football Association.